Scholarly Communication and Data Curation Librarian/Assistant Professor

 Demonstrated experience in the acquisition and management of born-digital or digitized library, archival, or research materials.

 Demonstrated commitment to customer service.

 Applicants for this tenure track position must meet the required qualifications to be appointed as Assistant Professor.
 Anticipated start date is July 1, 2017.
-Please submit your letter of application along with three references by May 30, 2017 to receive full consideration.
-Applications after this date will be considered on a case by case basis.
+Please submit your letter of application along with three references.
+This position will remain open until filled.

 St. John’s University is an Equal Opportunity Employer and encourages applications from women and minorities.

 Any offer of employment is subject to receipt by St. John’s University of satisfactory references, verification of employment and education.

 St. John's University is Catholic, Vincentian and Metropolitan.
 We are committed to attracting, motivating, and retaining a highly qualified and diverse workforce to support our mission of academic excellence and the pursuit of wisdom.
 Known for over 100 years of proud athletic tradition, our Big East excitement keeps Red Storm fans cheering.
 Ranked among America's top universities by The Princeto...n Review, St. John's University educates leaders for today's global society through quality academics, high-tech resources and an expanding international presence.
 With 1,500 Faculty and 1,400 Administrators/Staff, St. John's is a leading Catholic University in the Vincentian tradition, dedicated to making a positive difference in people's lives through active engagement in issues of energy and resource conservation, social justice and global citizenship.
 These values enhance the academic experience of more than 20,000 undergraduate and graduate students on three residential New York City campuses in Queens, Staten Island and Manhattan; a graduate center in Oakdale, NY; an international campus in Paris, France and Rome, Italy; and learning centers in other locations worldwide.